Q3: How do the various models of Tai Hei Shakuhachi differ in quality? How can the various grades of Student and Professional models be compared?

-A: Grading of Tai Hei Shakuhachi takes into account the aesthetics of the bamboo as well as the quality of sound produced by the finished instrument.
-There has evolved over hundreds of years a traditional aesthetic for bamboo used in making shakuhachi which takes into account size, color, shape, density, nodal placement and root structure.
-All bamboo blanks I use are initially evaluated on the basis of their proximity to this aesthetic.
+There has evolved over hundreds of years a traditional aesthetic for bamboo used in making shakuhachi which takes into account size, coloration, shape, density, nodal placement, and root structure.
+All bamboos I use are initially evaluated on the basis of their proximity to this aesthetic.
 The highest grades come closest to the traditional standard.
 The ideal applied to bamboo used for shakuhachi is particularly Japanese, in that its occurrence in nature is very difficult to find and, in a pure form, quite rare.
 Which is to say that the perfect piece of bamboo for shakuhachi is as ephemeral as the sound it produces.
-In Japan, this aspect of shakuhachi appears to be very important in ascribing value to an instrument.
+In Japan, this aspect of shakuhachi—both structurally and sonically—are very important considerations in ascribing value to an instrument.

 Go to Question & Answer